 Embedding the video

 After you have created the HTML page, the next step will be embedding your video.
-You will want to have more than one video format available in your embed code and the sound should be muted.
+You can have more than one video format available in your embed code and the sound should be muted.
 We will use similar embed code as described in the autoplay videos for mobile blog post:

 Replace the paths in the above code with the paths to where your gif and video source files exist.
 The embed code pasted into your sample.html file should look something like this: